Stogas/systemair-prom-exporter-go/README.md

 - My want to reduce load on a Raspberry Pi Zero W, where the Python version pins the CPU to 100%
 - My want to learn Go

+Code might be shitty in places, but hey - it works fine.
+Feel free to submit PRs if you want! 😊

 As with the Python version, the tested set up is:
 - Raspberry Pi Zero W
 - A simple [USB to RS485 Adapter](https://web.archive.org/web/20180424082558/http://www.dx.com/p/usb-to-rs485-adapter-black-green-296620)